FAQ Customs Regulations and Procedures

 Some countries are subject to international sanctions that restrict the export of certain goods and services.
 These sanctions can be imposed by individual countries or by international organizations such as the United Nations, the European Union, or other regional groups.

 The export of nuclear materials and technologies is subject to strict international controls and restrictions.
-These controls are intended to prevent the spread of nuclear weapons and nuclear proliferation.
+These controls are intended to prevent the spread of nuclear weapons and the proliferation of atomic weapons.

 5. Embargoes for political reasons: